 “Forty-three phone calls later, we learned they had been detained.”

 She was able to speak by phone with Will briefly on Wednesday.
 He called conditions in the detention area “deplorable.”

 “He told me that the border agent in Malaysia waved them through the line without stamping the passports,” Denise said.
 “He said the agent was probably waiting for money.
 He said, ‘Mom, I missed it.'”

 With the help of some big-name Texas politicians, Will and Sam were released from custody a few days later and were scheduled to board a plane and arrive back in the U.S. earlier this week.

 But all that heartache because they didn’t get their passport stamped when they entered the country.

-I know that in Israel they don’t stamp your passport – unless you ask, and even then it’s iffy – because it can cause problems if you try to enter/exit some other countries in the Middle East (although I believe their border patrol will give you a stamped piece of paper, which they staple to your passport, which is almost just as good).
-Lots of Americans had been to Cuba, via a non-U.S. country, before the gates were open in 2015 (and I’m sure it’s happening again, now that the current regime closed the gates again), and the Cuban border patrol discreetly didn’t stamp their passports.
+I know that in Israel, they don’t stamp your passport – unless you ask, and even then it’s iffy – because it can cause problems if you try to enter/exit other countries in the Middle East (although I believe their border patrol will give you a stamped piece of paper, which they staple to your passport, which is almost just as good).
+Many Americans had been to Cuba via a non-U.S. country before the gates were partially opened in 2015, and the Cuban border patrol discreetly didn’t stamp their passports.
 And although I don’t remember the circumstances, there have been one or two times, YEARS ago, that my passport didn’t get stamped when I was traveling overseas and entered a foreign country.
 But do you know what?
 I will SOOO make sure I have a stamp every time from here on in.
 Because if you think about it, that little stamp is the only physical proof a traveler has that says it’s OK to be in that country.